Riley-Py/UWaterloo-Work/EARTH 121/Introduction.md

 - Earth's crust is broken up in fragments
 - They move due to being carried on the *mantle* (magma on the crust of the Earth)
 	- *Converging currents* drive the plates into each other, while *divergent currents* drive the plates apart
+- When two plates converge, the thinner plate goes under the larger plate

 #earth121